 Links to external websites do not constitute endorsement by WSDOT of the linked websites or the opinions, information, products or services contained therein.

-While the region around the bridge has reshaped itself and changed in ways most could only imagine over the past 50 years, the bridge itself appears today much as it did when Gov. Albert Rosellini, the mayors of Seattle and Bellevue and the president of the American Automobile Association opened the $30 million bridge on Aug.
+While the region reshaped itself and changed in ways most could only imagine over the decades the bridge was in service, little about the bridge had changed since Gov. Rosellini, the mayors of Seattle and Bellevue, and the president of the American Automobile Association opened the $30 million bridge on Aug.
 28, 1963.
 As the bridge aged, it became apparent that it no longer could safely serve the transportation needs of the region.

-Following over a half decade of service, the old floating bridge had begun to float about a foot lower than originally designed and is closed during major storms and high winds – eliminating one of the two vital transportation corridors across Lake Washington.
-The aging structure has required patching and repairs over the years.
-Contractors completed a limited seismic retrofit on the approach structures in 1999; however, the bridge remains at risk of collapse in an earthquake because the west and east approaches rest on hollow piles that do not meet current seismic design standards.
+Following over a half decade of service, the old floating bridge had begun to float about a foot lower than originally designed and was closed during major storms and high winds – eliminating one of the two vital transportation corridors across Lake Washington.
+The aging structure required patching and repairs over the years.
+Contractors completed a limited seismic retrofit on the approach structures in 1999.
+The bridge remained at risk of collapse in an earthquake, however, because the west and east approaches rested on hollow piles that did not meet seismic design standards.
 Nonetheless, the old floating bridge kept people in the region moving until a new SR 520 floating bridge opened to traffic in April 2016.